We have school-specific prompt guides for almost 100 schools.

 Community essays are a dime a dozen as far as supplemental essays are concerned, so it’s very possible to recycle and adapt an essay you’ve already drafted for this prompt.
 If, however, you have yet to write a Community essay, make yourself comfortable–we’ve got some advice!

 Clark wants to know about who you are and what you’d like to do when you’re not cramming for exams and soaking up your professor’s sage wisdom next year.
 Start by thinking about the here and now.
 Where can you be found after school?
 How do you spend your weekends?
 Think of something that gets you interacting with others or diving deep into your area of expertise.
-Admissions wants to know what your area of influence will look like at Clark: an on-campus job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite brownie decorating skills.
+Admissions wants to know what your area of influence will look like at Clark: an school-related job, a unique hobby, or maybe an organization to which you contribute innovative ideas and exquisite brownie decorating skills.
 (Bake sale, anyone?)
 Finally, remember to address how you hope Clark’s community will shape your identity.
 Which clubs do you hope to join and how will they help you to achieve your goals?
 Whatever you write about, make sure your response to this prompt shows that you have put some serious thought into what your life will look like at Clark University.

 Take a look at your activity resume and visualize your “day in the life” for each job or activity.
 Admissions officers know that working at a bakery demands punctuality, but do they know how to make fluffy, melt-in-your-mouth raspberry muffins (your speciality)?
 Admissions knows that working at an after-school program can be exhausting, but do they know the sense of pride you feel when your student reads a new word aloud for the first time?
 Share with Clark the experiences that may go unnoticed and use this as an opportunity to show admissions a new side of yourself!